radhikaa027/AgroGenius_Soil_classification_annam/README.md

-Here’s a **refined and professional version** of your README — concise, structured, and polished while keeping all the technical depth intact.

----

 # 🌱 AgroGenius — Soil Classification Challenges

 This repository contains the solutions developed by **Team AgroGenius** for two soil classification challenges.